Millions of Vehicles Recalled Each Year for Defects

 Drivers have enough to worry about while traversing the roadways on a daily basis.
 When a person gets behind the wheel of a car, there is a reasonable expectation that the car is going to perform in a matter that would not put the operator’s life in jeopardy.
 Unfortunately, there are hundreds of vehicle recalls each year due to manufacturer defects, from the tires to the ignition switches, that can cause catastrophic injuries and in some cases death.
 If you or a loved one have been injured due to a defective part in a vehicle, contact Thomas J. Henry.

-Our experienced defective vehicle lawyers have handled a multitude of injury claims caused by recalled vehicles.
+Our experienced auto recall lawyers have handled a multitude of injury claims caused by recalled vehicles.
 We continue to handle cases involving faulty and dangerous GM ignition switches and Takata airbags.
-Call us today for a free legal consultation — our attorneys are available 24/7, nights and weekends.
+Call us today for a free legal consultation — our car recall lawyers are available 24/7, nights and weekends.